orbitalmartian8/pepper-carrot-novel/README.md

 # pepper-carrot-novel

 ## Basic Idea:
-Collecting all the comics, and writing a novel based on them.
+Collecting all the comics, and writing a novel of the story line.

 ## Blurb